How to Refund a Game on Steam With No Fuss

 How to Get a Steam Refund With DoNotPay?

-- Once you log in, choose Chargeback Instantly
+- Once you log in, choose File a Chargeback

 - Pick a payment option you used to buy an item on Steam

 - Choose the name and the address of your bank